 2. Obedience to Allah by fulfilling all obligations upon you and avoiding all that forbidden.

-3. Avoiding all harm consumption of food, clothing/jewelry and drink
+3. Avoiding all harmful consumption of food, clothing/jewellery and drink

 4. Preceding the du’aa with a good deed